Grenfell Tower was a 'death trap' due to failures by UK government and industry, inquiry finds

 “Our lives were shattered on that night.
 People need to be held accountable,” she said.
 “People who have made decisions putting profit above people’s safety need to be behind bars.”

-Associated Press writers Danica Kirka and Pan Pylas contributed to this story.
+Associated Press writers Danica Kirka and Pan Pylas contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.